guilhermegps/secret-border/README.md

 This tool is a easy and safe way to create your personal identity on [Nostr](https://nostr.com/) protocol.
 Using it you can to generate a pair of Nostr keys and backup them in a safe way.

-## What is the security guarantees that Secret Border supply?
+## What are the security guarantees that Secret Border supply?

  - It can be used completely offline.
  - Use **cryptographically strong pseudo-random number generator** ([CSPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator)).